141st Maneuver Enhancement Brigade

-The 141st Maneuver Enhancement Brigade is a unit of the North Dakota National Guard that was redesignated in 2008.
+The 141st Maneuver Enhancement Brigade is a unit of the North Dakota Army National Guard that was redesignated in 2008.
 The 141 MEB has a long history beginning in 1883 as Company A Dakota Militia.
 It served in federal service in 1899 against Spain and in World Wars I and II.

 In 1955 it was redesignated as the 141st Engineering Group and laster as an Engineer Brigade.